jaspreet1388/cst8913/lab10/landing_zone_analysis.md

 ### Platform Landing Zones

-These provide core shared services like networking, identity, and monitoring.
-They act as a foundation for hosting multiple application workloads and ensure that governance and operational tools are centralized.
+Platform landing zones ensure centralization of goverance and operational tools by serving as a foundation for hosting multiple application workloads.
+It provides core shared services like networking, identity, and monitoring.

 **Example Use Case:** An enterprise setting up its first cloud footprint with shared infrastructure services such as Azure AD, centralized logging, and connectivity to on-premises networks.

 ### Application Landing Zones

-These are tailored environments created for specific workloads or applications.
-They inherit governance from the platform landing zone but are more focused on meeting the specific technical and business requirements of individual solutions.
+Application Landing Zones are prefered when the focus is to meet the specific technical or business requirements of individual solution though the inherit goverance from Platform landing zones.
+As a result , thay are refered to as are tailored environments created for specific workloads or applications.

 **Example Use Case:** Deploying a cloud-native e-commerce app with its own resources, policies, and CI/CD pipelines in a separate subscription or management group.